Olympia, Washington: Sports

-In 1984, Olympia hosted the U.S. Olympic women's marathon trial.
-The winner of the event was Joan Benoit, who won a gold medal at the first women's Olympic marathon at the 1984 Summer Olympic games in Los Angeles.
+The city is home to the Capital City Marathon which began in 1982, considered among one of the oldest marathon events in the state.
+In May 1984, Olympia hosted the U.S. Olympic women's marathon trial under the auspices of the Capital City Marathon.
+The city had won a bid ahead of several larger U.S. cities.
+The winner of the event was Joan Benoit, who won a gold medal at the first women's Olympic marathon at the 1984 Summer Olympics later that year in Los Angeles.

 Olympia is the home of the Oly Rollers, the local women's flat track roller derby league whose travel team, the Cosa Nostra Donnas, were the 2009 national champions of the Women's Flat Track Derby Association (WFTDA), winning the national Declaration of Derby tournament in Philadelphia, Pennsylvania.

-Oly Town FC (also known as Oly Town Artesians) is a soccer club that was founded in 2014 and primarily plays at Black Hill High School.
-They field an amateur men's team in USL League Two and the Evergreen Premier League, as well as a women's team in the Northwest Premier League.
+FC Olympia (formerly the Oly Town Artesians) is an amateur soccer club that was founded in 2014 and primarily played at Black Hill High School.
+They field an amateur men's team in USL League Two and the Evergreen Premier League.
+The women's team was associated with the Northwest Premier League.
+As of 2024, the teams play their home matches at South Sound Stadium and the women's team plays in the USL W League.